The Carbon Saints

 III.
 The Saint of Flesh

+He was right.
 That was the problem with saints.
-Their truths outlived their context.
+Their truths outlive the rooms they were true in.

-Tomas arrived in the reliquary with two aides, a cane, and the exhausted dignity of someone who had spent too long being useful to other people's arguments.
+Tomas arrived in the reliquary with two aides, a cane, and the exhausted dignity of a man who had spent too long being useful to other people's arguments.
 He walked past the cylinders without bowing.

 "You should have dismissed it," he said.